UPPMAX/programming_formalisms/docs/project_start/startup.md

     - A repository can have one or multiple remotes (we will revisit these later).
     - A remote (GitHub) in this case serves as a full backup of your work.
     - Code development might be easier to develop in the local git repo since you can run and test locally in an easy way.

+!!! admonition "Parts to be covered!"

+    - &#9745; Source/version control
+        - Git
+        - We have a starting point!
+        - GitHub as remote backup
+    - &#9744; Planning
+        - UML
+        - Pseudocode
+    - &#9744; Testing
+        - Different levels
+        - We don't do this today!
+    - &#9744; Collaboration
+        - GitHub
+    - &#9745; Sharing
+        - &#9745; open science
+        - &#9744; citation
+        - &#9745; licensing
+    - &#9744; Documentation